OpenMobileAlliance/oma-knowledge-base/content/8.guidelines/2.components/sh-img-container.md

 ---

 ### Usage
-This constructor is mainly used withs `.svg` image file types, to create a more unified look and feel when displaying those formats.
+This constructor is mainly used with `.svg` image file types, to create a more unified look and feel when displaying those formats.

 ::ShAlert
 ---